 His archives, held in the museum in Belgrade, were included in a UNESCO Memory of the World Register in 2003.

-If you go to Belgrade, do not miss this small, but very precious museum.
-Personally, I am very glad that I finally managed to visit.
+If you go to Belgrade, don’t miss this small, but very precious museum.
+Personally, I am very glad that I finally managed to visit it.
 Learning about this great person and seeing some of his experiments will certainly blow your mind.

-Also, the concept of the wireless transmission of electricity is something that I am still trying to fully comprehend …
+Also, a concept of the wireless transmission of electricity is something that I am still trying to fully comprehend …